Logo Global Gateway

 The Philippines hosts diverse ecosystems such as tropical rainforests, grasslands, and pine forests.
-Home to a wide range of endemic species, over 700 of which are classified as threatened, the country is recognised as a biodiversity hotspot.
+Home to a wide range of endemic species, over 700 of which are classified as threatened, the country is recognized as a biodiversity hotspot.
 The protection of this rich natural heritage plays a central role in maintaining ecological balance and supporting economic wellbeing.

 In fact, the country’s land resources face growing pressure.
 Rapid urban expansion, infrastructure development, the expansion of farming into more areas, and deforestation are reshaping landscapes at an accelerating pace.
 Climate change compounds these pressures through stronger typhoons, prolonged droughts, and shifting rainfall patterns, all of which directly affect crop productivity and forest conservation.